Turks and Caicos Islands Community College

 Turks and Caicos Islands Community College (TCICC) is a community college in the Turks and Caicos, a British territory in the Caribbean.
 It has two campuses with one each in Grand Turk and Providenciales.

-It opened on 18 September 1994 due to a statute that took in effect on the 2nd of that month.
+Starting in September 2022, tuition is free for students who are Turks and Caicos Islanders and British Overseas Territories Citizens.

+History

+TCICC opened in September 1994.
 Initially H. J. Robinson High School in Grand Turk and Clement Howell High School in Provindenciales housed the college on a temporary basis.
-The current Providenciales campus opened in September 2007.
+It has changed base twice after this and the Providenciales campus moved to the current space in September 2011.

+Curriculum

+The community college offers vocational training in a variety of trades: